DenizenScript/Denizen-Beginners-Guide/source/guides/this-guide/sample-scripts.md

     - narrote 'This ain't work""
 ```

 Scripts that are bad and should not be used have a red outline.
 These scripts usually demonstrate common mistakes or pitfalls, and are presented only as examples of what **NOT** to do.
+These scripts may contain typos, errors, misformatting, bad logic, or even just simply outdated syntaxes.